amitojsingh366/quizizz-hack/README.md

 - Extract the binary from the compressed file
 - Run the binary from a command line
 - Visit [http://localhost:6967](http://localhost:6967)
-- Follow the instructions given on the webpage

 # License
 quizizz-hack is licensed under the MIT License.